whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-11-Birchbox-Subscription-Box-December-2015-Review-Coupon.md

 <p>I'm always down for bigger and fuller hair.
 Unfortunately I wasn't born with it, so I welcome all the tools to help me achieve that.</p>

-<p>I sprayed this on my dry hair and it did give me some volume without doing much.
+<p>I sprayed this on my dry hair and almost instantly it gave me volume without having to do much.
 I have really long hair so the heavy weight might play a part in decreasing the volume.
-I'm guessing if you have short hair you might achieve much more volume.
+I'm guessing if you have short(er) hair you might achieve much more volume.
 Either way, I'm loving this spray, so much that I purchased the full size right away and I used the $10 coupon included in this box too, how convenient!</p>

 <br>